seojuice

 4. Add 30 phrases to your sheet.

-Reddit mining was where the reader found her best-performing blog topics, and one of them, a piece on tarot spreads for grief, still pulls more traffic than any single post we planned from a keyword tool.
+Community mining was where the composite reader found her best topic.
+A piece on tarot spreads for grief, lifted almost word for word from a thread, still pulls more traffic than anything we planned from a keyword tool.

 3. AnswerThePublic for Question Gold

-Step three: I switched us to AnswerThePublic.
-Three free searches per day is enough, and I tend to use them on broad seeds and then filter rather than chasing narrow ones.
+Then AnswerThePublic.
+The free plan gives you three searches per day, enough if you spend them on broad seeds and filter afterward rather than chasing narrow ones.

 1. Use seeds like "full moon ritual", "birth chart reading", "tarot cards".

-2. Export the question wheel CSV.
-Filter duplicates, keep long-tails with 4+ words; those rank fast with minimal competition.
+2. Export the question-wheel CSV.
+Filter duplicates, keep long-tails with four-plus words; those rank fast with minimal competition.

 3. Harvest another 20 phrases.